ashutoshmjain/rtm/src/how.md

 ----

-This publication is a collection of Urdu and Hindi poems of `Madan Maholvi`.
+This is a clean internet publication : a collection of Urdu and Hindi poems of `Madan Maholvi`.

 ## Navigation and icons: